-Customers who wish to provide feedback on the way FMC provides goods and services to people with disabilities can report this feedback verbally over the telephone or in person, or may e-mail email@example.com.
+Customers who wish to provide feedback on the way FMC provides goods and services to people with disabilities can report this feedback verbally over the telephone or in person, or may fill out the form available for download here (requires the free Adobe Acrobat Reader) and e-mail it to email@example.com.

 All feedback, including complaints, will be directed to the General Manager for review.